dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 [ 2, 3, 5 ]
 ```

-list elements must be the same type.
+List elements must be the same type.
 For example, the following expression
 will not type-check:

 ```dhall